mokshaproject/moksha/docs/index.rst

 :Status: Draft.
 Under heavy development.

-Moksha is a platform for creating realtime collaborative applications.
+Moksha is a platform for creating collaborative applications.

 Architecture
 ------------